 Both tools let you create quotes with line items, send them to customers, and convert approved quotes into jobs and invoices.
 Neither is built for complex estimating like a painting-specific tool would be.
 But for simple service work, both handle it fine.

 Jobber makes it easy to add photos from the job site to your quotes.
 This helps the customer remember what they asked for and builds trust.
+Jobber also supports batch invoicing, which saves time if you bill many clients at once (common for recurring cleaning or landscaping clients).

 Housecall Pro has a built-in proposal tool with side-by-side tier options (good-better-best).
 This can help increase your average ticket because customers often pick the middle option when given three choices.
+For trades where upselling matters (HVAC, plumbing), this is a strong feature.

 Both tools process payments.
 Both integrate with QuickBooks.
 Both send automated invoice reminders.